Reuvi/notVsCode/README.md

 \*Error handling present throughout for smooth exit.

-\* Status Bar and Status Message appended to bottom of text editor with action/file information.
+\*Status Bar and Status Message appended to bottom of text editor with action/file information.

-\* Standard writing in a text editor implementation.
+\*Standard writing in a text editor implementation.

-\* Created simple incremental search.
+# Search

+\*Incremental search activated with Ctrl-N.

+\*Can use arrow keys to find next match of query if a match exists.

 # Features